PERMITS AND APPLICATIONS

 Please note that this permit covers Dufferin County roads only.

-Load permit holders are strongly RECOMMENDED to sign up for our email notifications of closures, lane restrictions, etc. NOTE: this process replaces our previous courtesy emails - its up to you to subscribe and/or unsubscribe.
+Load permit holders are strongly RECOMMENDED to sign up for our email notifications of closures, lane restrictions, etc. You can unsubscribe at any time.

 FREEDOM OF INFORMATION REQUEST